Interpretable Binaural Deep Beamforming Guided by Time-Varying Relative Transfer Function: Experimental Study

-The dataset was synthetically generated using the \textit{Signal Generator} package to simulate moving speakers.\footnote{\texttt{https://github.com/ehabets/Signal-Generator}} Each sample corresponds to a unique reverberant room, with dimensions randomly drawn between $6$–$9\mathrm{m}$ (width and length) and a fixed height of $3\mathrm{m}$.
-An $8$-microphone linear array was placed at a height of $1.3\mathrm{m}$ and randomly rotated within $\pm45^\circ$.
-The speech source, taken from the LibriSpeech dataset \cite{panayotov2015librispeech}, was positioned $1$-$1.5\mathrm{m}$ from the array center and moved along a circular trajectory around it, with a random angular displacement $\Delta\theta$ uniformly drawn from $\pm[45^\circ,150^\circ]$ to ensure non-trivial motion.
-The clean speech signal was contaminated by an additive babble noise that was simulated using $20$ simultaneously active speakers positioned near the room walls, sufficiently far from the target speaker.
-Each ``babbler'' signal was filtered using the room impulse response (RIR) generator \cite{habets2006room}.
-In total, we generated $20{,}000$ 4-second multichannel recordings of a moving speaker immersed in a babble noise environment as the training set.
+The dataset was generated with the \textit{Signal Generator} package to simulate moving speakers.\footnote{\texttt{https://github.com/ehabets/Signal-Generator}} Each sample corresponds to a low-reverberant room with width/length uniformly drawn in $[6,9]$~m and fixed height of $3$~m.
+An $8$-microphone linear array was placed at height $1.3$~m and randomly tilted within $[-45^\circ,45^\circ]$ (see Fig.~3 in \cite{Cohen:ExNet_BF_PF} for the array configuration).
+Target speech was taken from the LibriSpeech dataset \cite{panayotov2015librispeech} and placed $1$–$1.5$~m from the array center.
+The source moved along a circular trajectory, with its azimuth sweeping linearly from a random initial angle $\theta_0$ to $\theta_0 + \Delta\theta$, where $\Delta\theta \sim \mathcal{U}\big(\pm[45^\circ,150^\circ]\big)$.
+Babble noise was simulated by summing $20$ simultaneously active speakers positioned near the room walls; each babbler was filtered using the room impulse response (RIR) generator \cite{habets2006room}.
+Overall, the training set contains $20{,}000$ multichannel recordings of duration $4.5$\,s.